Let Me Fall

 Let Me Fall (Lof mér að falla) is a 2018 Icelandic drama film directed by Baldvin Zophoníasson.
 It was screened in the Contemporary World Cinema section at the 2018 Toronto International Film Festival.

 Plot

-Stella and Magnea, two teenage girls meet at a party.
-They begin spending time together, experimenting with tobacco, alcohol, and drugs.
+Stella and Magnea, two teenage girls, meet at a party.
+They begin spending time together, experimenting with tobacco, alcohol, and drugs, and become lovers.
 Magnea eventually drops out of school and distances herself from her former friends.
-The story follows the two girls as they grow up, experience addiction, drug trafficking, prostitution, and stints in prison.
+The story follows the two girls as they grow up, experience addiction, drug trafficking, prostitution, and stints in prison, switching between their teenager years and their thirty-something future selves.
+Stella eventually cleans up and lives a comfortable but unsatisfying life.
+Magnea, on the other hand, meets a young man in rehab, who later becomes her pimp, then kicks her out when she is so stupefied and dishevelled that customers no longer want her.